 - printed_monograph: printed materials including books, pamphlets, articles, and printed sheets.
 Subclasses include monograph and pamphlet. - cartographic_material: geographical representations.
-Subclasses include maps_atlases and globes. - music_score: subclasses include vocal_score and instrument_score. - sound_recording: subclasses include disc and tape. - motion_picture: subclasses include motion_film and video_tape. - micro_forms: sublasses include microfilm and microfiche.
+Subclasses include globes and maps atlases. - music score: subclasses include vocal score and instrument_score. - sound recording: subclasses include disc and tape. - motion picture: subclasses include motion film and video_tape. - micro forms: sublasses include microfilm and microfiche.

 The above six subclasses of library_material are physically distinct.
 However, serials, another subclass of library_material, is not; in the sense that serials is a class of publications of any type of medium issued in succession, either numerically or chronologically, and intended to be continued indefinitely.
 We can generate new subclasses by combining other classes with the class serials.
-For example, the subclass series_book is a subclass of two classes, series and book.
-A part of the type hierarchy of library materials classified by physical description is in Figure 2).
+For example, the subclass series_books is a subclass of two classes, series and books.